hainegroup/oceanspy/docs/sciserver.rst

 SciServer Access
 ================

 `SciServer (www.sciserver.org)`_ is a data hosting service at the Johns Hopkins University which also provides tools for the users to analyze and tinker around the data with.
 On this data hosting portal, a container can be made which allows the user to personalize the tools and look at specific data that they are interested in.
-For the purposes of OceanSpy, certain model data outputs are already stored on Sciserver which can be used as reference for learning OceanSpy.
+For the purposes of OceanSpy, certain model data outputs are already stored on Sciserver which can be used as reference for learning OceanSpy (see :ref:`datasets`).

 After creating a user account on Sciserver, following are the useful features of Sciserver that one should be aware of.